 Triangulation requires a map of the area with the ROC posts marked on it.
 In this example we use some of the posts in the York Group.
 If 22 Post determined the bearing to be 159°, using North as a reference the plotter could draw a line from the post at that angle.
 The detonation could have occurred anywhere along the line.
 A second bearing of 124° from 35 Post is plotted on the map and where the lines cross is the location of Ground Zero.
 This is called triangulation because it creates a triangle between 22 Post, 35 Post and ground zero.

 Only two posts needed to have witnessed the fireball for a triangulation to determine the ground zero, but a third reading of 107° from 50 Post confirms the target as Hull Docks.
 The more posts that observe the fireball the greater the accuracy of the ground zero location.
-If a multi warhead weapon was used then more than one fireball may recorded on the GZI camera.
+If a multi warhead weapon was used then more than one fireball may be recorded on the GZI camera.
 Plotting a line for each fireball from three or more posts will allow the ground zero for each warhead to be determined.

 Determining Bomb Burst Height

 Nuclear weapons would have been detonated at different heights to suit the type of target.
 Detonation height is very important to the UKWMO in predicting fallout and damage.
-Air bursts create less fallout but a greater circle of damage than ground burst.
+Air bursts create less fallout but a greater circle of damage than a ground burst.
 A ground burst causes a large crater but a smaller circle of damage.
 As the ground material and debris get sucked up into the mushroom cloud it creates a lot of radioactive fallout.

 Once the ROC Group control had determined the ground zero by triangulation, the height of the detonation could be calculated using the GZI Camera's elevation data and spot size.
 If the fireball does not touch the ground it is known as an air burst.
 If it touches the ground it is a ground burst.